Problems with your hips are not just for people who need hip replacements.

 This position is easily maintained by both partners for an extended period of time.

-Hot tub or bath sex position
+Hot tub or shower sex

 If warm water helps reduce your hip pain, consider having sex in the shower or a hot tub.